kizuna-ai-lab/sokuji-tsuyaku-api/README.md

 See [examples/translation_example.py](examples/translation_example.py) for more examples.

-## Contributing
+## Support

-Please create an issue if you find a bug, have a question, or a feature suggestion.
+For issues and questions:
+- Create an issue in this repository
+- Contact the Sokuji team

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+This project is based on [speaches-ai/speaches](https://github.com/speaches-ai/speaches), an excellent open-source speech processing framework.
+We are grateful to the speaches team for their foundational work.

+### Key Technologies Used
 - [MarianMT](https://huggingface.co/Helsinki-NLP) for translation models
 - [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for speech-to-text
 - [Kokoro](https://huggingface.co/hexgrad/Kokoro-82M) and [Piper](https://github.com/rhasspy/piper) for text-to-speech
 - [CTranslate2](https://opennmt.net/CTranslate2/) for optimized inference
+- [Silero VAD](https://github.com/snakers4/silero-vad) for voice activity detection

+---

+**Sokuji** - Instant Translation for Real-time Communication